Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 For the configuration and certificate directories, the directory paths can be changed individually with a `splinterd` option, a setting in a TOML config file, or an environment variable.
-(The state directory location is controlled only by an environment variable when the default YAML storage type is used; no config setting or command option is available.)
-For more information, see `--config-dir`, `--storage` and `--tls-cert-dir`.
+For more information, see `--config-dir`, `--database` and `--tls-cert-dir`.

 In addition, the `SPLINTER_HOME` environment variable provides a simple way to change the base path for all of these directories.
 This variable is intended for